Are you wondering “what is SEO?”

 That’s a pretty big deal, and we’ll cover it more momentarily.

-Now, there’s another SEO aspect that technically falls under on-page, but is often referred into its own category.
+Now, there’s another SEO aspect that technically falls under on-page, but is often assigned its own category.

 That’s technical SEO.

-Technical SEO is the behind-the-scenes stuff – anything that happens outside of the content itself.
-This could be slow page load times, duplicate content issues, broken links, improper redirects, etc.
+Technical SEO is the behind-the-scenes stuff–anything that happens outside of the content itself.
+This could be slow page load times, duplicate content issues, broken links, or improper redirects.

 For your SEO to work and continuously maintain or move up in rankings, all of these aspects need to work together.

-What is SEO: The SEO Evolution (From Black to White Hat)
+What is SEO: The SEO Evolution (From Black Hat to White Hat)

 SEO is serious business today.